Yandex Cloud

 virtualservice.networking.istio.io/todoapp-vs created

-8. Get the Ingress gateway IP to access the app:
+8. Get the ingress gateway IP address to access the app:

 kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'

-9. To run the web app, paste the obtained IP into the browser address bar.
+9. To run the web app, paste the obtained IP address into the address bar of your browser.

 Note